spartaglobal/tone_analyser/README.md

 You can use the `get_text_tone_from_json_file(File_Location)` service to post larger amounts of text which can be broken down into separate sentences by using the `\n` character line feed to break a sentence up.

 The Tone Analyzer will respond with the overall tone of the document as well as each sentence tone.
-To see the simply uncomment the `print(get_text_tone_from_json_file('text_examples/positive_text.json'))` in the `main.py` file and run the file for an example.
+To see an example simply uncomment the `print(get_text_tone_from_json_file('text_examples/positive_text.json'))` in the `main.py` file and run the file for an example.

+Example json file formats can be found in the `text_examples` folder.
+Add your own and experiment.

 ## Next steps for the project